unhjaden/comp698-final/README.md

         * **git commit –m “added terraform config and auto-apply files”**

 ### Running a Docker container in the Terraformed instances
-10. In GCP Console, click Container Registry in the left sidebar and then “Images”
+10. In GCP Console, click Container Registry in the left sidebar and then "Images"
 11. Click on github-unhjaden-comp698-final (your own project name)
 12. Copy tag from latest (and only) image.
 An example image name looks like this: